siraj-research-lab/siraj-research-lab/README.md

 As the founder of **Siraj Research Lab**, I am committed to advancing **Open Science**, promoting reproducible research, and developing open-source resources in Statistics, Geospatial Analytics, and Statistical Computing.

-Beyond research, I am the creator of **The Scholar's Group**, an educational platform where I share lectures, tutorials, and learning resources in **Statistics, Population Studies, GIS, Remote Sensing, and Research Methodology** to support students, researchers, and competitive examination aspirants.
+Beyond research, I am the creator of **The Scholar's Group**, an educational initiative dedicated to promoting excellence in **Statistics and Population Studies**.
+Through this platform, I share lectures, tutorials, concept-based discussions, and examination-oriented learning resources for **UGC-NET Population Studies, GATE Statistics, GATE Statistics, IIT JAM Statistics, UPSC Indian Statistical Service (ISS), State Statistical Service Examinations**, and other statistics-related competitive examinations, supporting students, researchers, and aspiring statisticians across India.
 Through research, education, and open-source collaboration, I aspire to contribute to the global statistical community and make quality statistical education more accessible.

 ---